Recently, we had a chat with Chelsea. She is an incredible woman who has lived in Australia, London, Spain, Mexico, and Central America.

 How do you decide on a destination?

-More recently, I’ve been searching for housesits in other countries in places I might consider moving to one day and therefore a housesit on the ground there would give me great experience like a local.
+For the most part, I’ve housesat in the same general area where I’m living at the time.
+More recently, I’ve been searching for housesits in other countries in places I might consider moving to one day, and a house sit on the ground there would give me a great experience like a local.

 How much luggage do you travel with?